petya0111/Sherlock-Judging/carapace-judging.md

 017-H possible race condition between `ProtectionPool::withdraw` and `DefaultStateManager::assessState`
 018-H Seller can request multiple withdrawals using same sTokens by using multiple addresses.
 This will allow him to deposit protection without risk two cycles in the future.
-019-H withdrawlRequests and totalSTokenRequested are not updated when sTokens are transferred
+019-H withdrawlRequests and totalSTokenRequested are not updated when sTokens are transferred 020-H ProtectionPoolHelper.verifyBuyerCanRenewProtection contains no checks for how much protection is under a renewal.
+The renewed protection can be for 1/1000th as much as the previous, or for 1000x more.
+021-H ProtectionPool.lockCapital doesn't check if protection is already expired which increases locked capital.
+Excess amount can be locked forever.
+022-H An arithmetic overflow may occur if `_exp1` is close to 1, and the value returned by `Constants.SCALE_18_DECIMALS_INT` is not large enough to prevent the division from exceeding the maximum value of `int256`.
+023-H ProtectionPool limits single protections to not be over the limit of the remaining principal for the position.
+But there's nothing stopping a lender to do multiple protections of the full amount for the same position as long as they stay within leverage limit.
+024-H Malicious protection buyer can manipulate pool leverage ratio to block genuine protection buyers 025-H Protection Seller should not be able to deposit into the Protection if the ProtectionPool is not supported, or expired or defaulted